PashPaw/ti86-ftp/README.md

 # ti86-ftp
 Archive of files from TI's FTP server for the TI-86 graphing calculator.

 No, I don't have anything for the other calculators, sadly.
 Considering that the 83/84 is still supported, those shouldn't be too hard to find.
-I actually didn't get my hands on a 84 until after TI apparently shut down their FTP server.

 As per my instructions on archive.org for this:

 >>> You will need the following in order for transferring files onto a real TI-86 on a modern system: